 Our local Avid rep remembers visiting Westlake back then, watching Joe bounce from phone call to phone call with engineers and studio managers who were installing Pro Tools systems in their mixing rooms, ADR studios, and dub stages.

 As Avid grew its product line, Westlake Pro grew alongside them.
 Over the years we’ve maintained a close partnership, offering stellar onsite support and the best pricing on Avid hardware and software.
 Our award-winning sales staff and studio design group have sold and installed more Avid S6 consoles than any other company on the planet.
 We’ve installed them in massive Atmos dub stages, and in small mixing rooms.
-We shipped one to a tiny atoll near Tahiti and installed it in a private studio we built there.

 When you buy Avid products from Westlake Pro, you’re inheriting the benefits of a long-standing partnership between the two companies: more personalized and knowledgeable service, and the best pricing, guaranteed.